Below are answers to a lot of commonly asked questions. Got a question that isn’t answered here? Get in touch at firstname.lastname@example.org

 The Big Lunch also has tips and ideas for making your own decorations.

 In Jo’s constituency of Batley and Spen, we’ll be decorating a street party in the centre of the town with a gingham tablecloth, so we’d love you to also get creative with gingham decorations.

-I can't host an event myself - will I be able to see a list of events happening across the U.K. that I could join?
+I can't host an event myself - will I be able to see a list of events that I could join?

 For the final weeks, we’re planning to show a map of all public events.
 Each host will be able to choose whether their event is private or public.
 Stay tuned for more!

 What happens once I sign up for a Great Get Together kit?

 If you request a pack by post, you’ll receive it within a few weeks of signing up.
 We will also be sending occasional tips, ideas and reminders by email to those who sign up.
 We will not be asking for donations.